pizslacker/asm-benchmark/README.md

 # assy-benchmark

-C benchmark program showcasing how compiler optimizations of today greatly improves C performance, compared to theolden days of handwriting assembly (ASM).
+C benchmark program showcasing how compiler optimizations of today greatly improves C performance, compared to _the olden days_ of handwritten assembly (ASM).

 Because GCC is exceptionally good at optimizing C code, the flags you use to compile this will heavily impact the results.